Curriculum and Instruction (CI)

 Curriculum and Instruction (CI) Courses

 A detailed investigation of various theories and models of classroom management and motivation.
 Topics include behavior modification, assertive discipline, control theory, and the concept of the democratic classroom.
 (Formerly C&I 5043.
-Credit can only be earned for one of the courses: C&I 5043, EDP 5043, or CI 5043.)
-Course Fees: GH01 $90; LRH1 $20.54; STSH $30.81.
+Same as EDP 5043.
+Credit can only be earned for one of the courses: C&I 5043, EDP 5043, or CI 5043.
+Formerly titled "Classroom Management and Motivation.").
+Course Fee: GH01 $90; LRH1 $20.54; STSH $30.81.

 CI 5053.
 Perspectives on Teaching, Learning and Classroom Culture.
 (3-0) 3 Credit Hours.